Software-Eng2/SolidarityPurchasingGroup/README.md

 # Docker image

-To get docker image of our project (demo 1) you can type the following command:
+To get docker image of our project you can type the following command:

 ```
 sudo docker pull francescoplc/solidarity_purchasing_group_p05:final